Start-ups aim to change car battery recycling, clean up world's most polluting industry

 Other companies are developing similar processes.

-Nasdaq-listed Aqua Metals, which uses water-based solvents at room temperature to recycle used batteries to produce refined lead, is not initially looking to replace informal recycling or backyard smelting but is focusing on the regulated market where its product can be marketed as an environment friendly, bolt-on technology, Chief Executive Steve Cotton told Reuters.
+Nasdaq-listed Aqua Metals (AQMS.O), which uses water-based solvents at room temperature to recycleused batteries to produce refined lead, is not initially looking to replace informal recycling or backyardsmelting but is focusing on the regulated market where its product can be marketed as an environment friendly, bolt-on technology, Chief Executive Steve Cotton told Reuters.

 He said he plans to commercialize the process and roll out licences as early as June this year.